 To keep your WordPress website secure from hacking, follow these industry best practices:

 Website security starts not within WordPress itself, but with your hosting company.

 There’s a time and a place for local businesses (I love Small Business Saturday)—but your website hosting is not it.
 Your choice of hosting company is one of the most important choices you’ll make for your website security.

 Go with known names in the website hosting industry.
 A good indicator of quality is offering 24-hour telephone customer service with a real human being.
-I personally use and recommend WP Engine and Host Gator.
+I personally use and recommend SiteGround and WPEngine.